The development of deep-ocean anoxia in a comprehensive ocean phosphorus model: sec2 The Slomp and van Capellen model

 \section{\lab{sec2}The Slomp and van Capellen model}

 \reseteqnos{2}

-The Slomp model divides the ocean into four distinct basins: proximal coastal, distal coastal, surface ocean and deep ocean, having volumes $W_1$--$W_4$.
-Volume fluxes between the basins are denoted by $WF_i$, $i=1,2,\ldots,7$.
-The basins and fluxes are shown in figure \ref{fig1}.
-The fluxes are constructed so that the total inputs and outputs are equal, and the water system is at steady state.
+The Slomp model divides the ocean into four distinct boxes: proximal coastal, distal coastal, surface ocean and deep ocean, having volumes $W_1$--$W_4$.
+Volume fluxes between the boxes are denoted by $WF_i$, $i=1,2,\ldots,7$.
+The boxes and fluxes are shown in figure \ref{fig1}.
+As shown in table \ref{table6}, the fluxes corresponding to river input (${WF}_1$), ocean upwelling (${WF}_5$) and coastal upwelling (${WF}_6$) are defined empirically, via constants that we will refer to as ${Wk}_1$, ${Wk}_5$ and ${Wk}_6$ respectively.
+Changes in circulation are modelled by multiplying the oceanic and coastal upwelling constants by the non-dimensional parameters $v_o$ and $v_c$, respectively.
+The remaining four fluxes in the oceanic circulation system then arise by imposing conservation of stationary water volume within each box.
+The values assigned to the water-cycle parameters are listed in table \ref{table4} of the appendix.

-The model describes the quantities of phosphorus, carbon and oxygen in the different basins.
+The model describes the quantities of phosphorus, carbon and oxygen in the different oceanic boxes.
 Phosphorus is assumed to be in one of three forms: reactive (SRP), organic particulate (POP), or authigenic calcium phosphate (fish hard parts).
-The quantities in each basin are denoted by $S_i$ (SRP), $P_i$ (POP) and $F_i$ (fish P).
+The quantities in each box are denoted by $S_i$ (SRP), $P_i$ (POP) and $F_i$ (fish P).
 (Here we deviate from Slomp and van Cappellen (2007), who allocate $P_i$, $i=1,2,\ldots,12$ to these variables.)
-The phosphorus budgets are altered either by reactive processes within a water basin, or by travelling from one water basin to another, and these source terms are denoted by $PF_i$, $i=1,2,\ldots,36$.
-The schematic of these processes can be found in figure \ref{fig2}.
+The phosphorus budgets are altered either by reactive processes within an oceanic box, or by travelling from one box to another.

 The carbon cycle is a good deal simpler.
 It is described by modelling particulate organic carbon (POC) and is associated with living and detrital biomass.
-POC may grow within a water basin depending on phosphorus levels, and additionally there are inter-basin fluxes.
-The concentration of POC in basin $i$ is denoted by $C_i$.
-The source and flux terms of the carbon system are denoted as $CF_i$, $i=1,2,\ldots,13$.
+POC may grow within an oceanic box depending on phosphorus levels, and additionally there are inter-box fluxes.
+The concentration of POC in box $i$ is denoted by $C_i$.